 “It’s the most wonderful time of the year!”
 Hopefully you sang that line.
 I absolutely adore Christmas: the carols, the food, the festive cheer and the religious significance.
 Without the birth of Christ, there would be no Christianity.
 Of course, no one knows exactly when on the Gregorian calendar Christ was born, and the date chosen to commemorate His birth may have been to replace a pagan winter solstice feast centuries ago when Rome was trying to Christianize its populace, but nonetheless, the date has taken on a very special meaning for most Christians across the world.
 How Christmas is celebrated varies from country to country.
 A few posts ago I’d shared what several bloggers across the world had to say about their favourite part of the holidays here; now I’m sharing what’s unique to Christmas in Jamaica and my favourite parts about how we celebrate the holidays.

-Other treats to look forward to this season are egg nog and peppermint candy, and in recent years, the egg nog and sorrel seasonal ice cream flavours from our island’s most beloved ice cream franchise of Devon House.
+Other treats to look forward to at Christmas time in Jamaica are eggnog, peppermint candy, and in recent years, the eggnog and sorrel seasonal ice cream flavours from our island’s most beloved ice cream franchise at Devon House.
 It doesn’t feel like Christmas for me anymore these past 2 years until I’ve had either one of these two flavours, and I return for as many scoops as I can get during the season until they’re off the menu.
 Y-U-M-M-Y!!!
 Several other companies have special Christmas menus too, and you can read about them here.

 Jonkunno is one of Jamaica’s oldest dance forms complete with lots of music and costumes, and occurs at Christmas in Jamaica and the wider anglophone Caribbean.
 Jonkunno is a testimony to our rich African ancestry, and is blended with several Europen dance steps, but this tradition is quickly dying out.
 These masquerades are usually performed in towns and villages, and the traditional characters include King, Queen, Cow Head, Horse Head, Pitchy Patchy, Devil, Red Indian and Belly Woman.
 The masqueraders dance a series of jigs and polkas to the rhythm of bamboo fifes, drums and shakers, while trying to scare its audience.
 I haven’t seen a Jonkunno band in years, but I can recall being terrified several times by the devil and his pitchfork in childhood.